mastodon/flodgatt/README.md

 ### Advanced Configuration

-The streaming server will eventually uses the same environment variables as the rest of Mastodon, and currently uses a subset of those variables.
+The streaming server will eventually use the same environment variables as the rest of Mastodon, and currently uses a subset of those variables.
 Supported variables are listed in `/src/config.rs`.
-Supported environmental variables either be passed to Flóðgátt at runtime or through a `.env` file.
+Supported environmental variables are either passed to Flóðgátt at runtime or through a `.env` file.

 Note that the default values for the `postgres` connection do not correspond to those typically